lukamiletic95/papers/Current solution.md

 * *T - Transaction request*

-Let us assume that a *C* node wants to have its transaction *T* processed by the Tendermint network, in a way explained earlier in the text .
+Let us assume that a *C* node wants to have its transaction *T* processed by the Tendermint network, in a way explained earlier in the text.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyMjE3Mjc2NiwtMzkzMTI1MzMyLDMxMz
+eyJoaXN0b3J5IjpbLTExNjI3MzAwNjYsLTM5MzEyNTMzMiwzMT
-Q3MTI3NF19
+M0NzEyNzRdfQ==
 -->